hummingbot/hummingbot-site/docs/quickstart/custom-pmm-5.md

     markets = {exchange: {trading_pair}}
 ```

-!!!
-Explanation
-    As shown above, we import the `CandlesFactory` class and call the `get_candle` method to create a candle instance in the variable `eth_1m_candles`.
+- We import the `CandlesFactory` class and call the `get_candle` method to create a candle instance in the variable `eth_1m_candles`.

-    Note that we are importing `pandas_ta`, a library that we will use to generate technical indicators from the candle data.
+- Note that we are importing `pandas_ta`, a library that we will use to generate technical indicators from the candle data.

-    While we still define initial values for `price_ceiling` and `price_floor`, we will override them later in the `on_tick` method.
+- While we still define initial values for `price_ceiling` and `price_floor`, we will override them later in the `on_tick` method.

----

 Add functions that override the `__init__` and `on_close` methods: